Buying Property in France from Abroad — Guide

 The notaire is a public official — not an advocate for either party, but a neutral guarantor of the transaction’s legality.
 They verify the title, ensure all taxes and fees are properly calculated, and register the sale with the French land registry.

 It’s important to understand that the notaire works for the state, not for you.
 Many international buyers choose to appoint their own notaire in addition to the seller’s, which adds no extra cost but provides independent oversight.
+We’ve written a longer piece on how the notaire fits into a buyer-side process if you want the full picture.

 Structuring your purchase